Everything you've always wanted to know about

 with a variety of dancers at your level; it's a wonderful social

 evening!
+And you may meet people who want to go out dancing together after the class is over.
 In private lessons you'll learn about twice as quickly

 as in group class and will focus more on your technique.
 To retain

 what you've learned in your private lessons, you'll want to practice